nuxt-modules/i18n/docs/content/en/different-domains.md

 }]
 ```

-When using different domain names, your lang swicher should use regular `<a>` tags:
+When using different domain names, your lang switcher should use regular `<a>` tags:

 ```vue
 <a